geoffreytools/type-lenses/README.md

 - Values closer to the root take precedence (breadth-first search);
 - Tuples and arguments lists are searched in the same order as they list their elements;
 - Object properties are searched **at random**;
-- Parameters are searched before the return type in function signatures.
+- In function signatures, parameters are searched before the return type.

 The ordering when using `self` as needle is not specified.
 Paths leading to base types come in the order you would expect, but intermediary nodes come in the order that was most convenient for me.